MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/warehousing/warehouse-directed-flow.md

     4. Choose the **Register Put-away** action.

-6. Define a pick bins for the item to control where it is picked from
+6. Define a pick bins for the item to control where it's picked from

     1. Choose the ![Lightbulb that opens the Tell Me feature 6.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Locations**, and then choose the related link.
     2. Open the *WHITE* location card.